 - 3.1.
 This section establishes a framework for determining: - > the 'central estimate premium pool' for premium business - > the 'final premium pool', including any margin above or below the central estimate. - 3.2.
-Separate premium pools are determined for: - > Commonwealth premium payers (in total) - > the ACT Government (in total). - 3.3.
 Premiums must be set consistently with the requirements of the SRC Act and the guidelines issued by the Commission under section 97E of the SRC Act.